Curriculum Links

 Geography

 Geography at Whitgreave aims to provoke and answer questions about the natural and human worlds, from different perspectives.
 It develops a knowledge of places and environments throughout the world and an understanding of maps.
 Geography is a focus within the curriculum for understanding and resolving issues about the environment and sustainable development.
-As pupils study Geography, they encounter different societies and cultures, and therefore inspires them to think about their own place in the world, their values, and their rights and responsibilities to other people and the environment.
+As pupils study Geography, they encounter different societies and cultures, which therefore inspires them to think about their own place in the world, their values, and their rights and responsibilities to other people and the environment.
 Each lesson is linked to Whitgreave’s very own Geography Knowledge and Skills which allow children to develop the knowledge and skills required of a geographer.
 Each classroom as a World Map on display, which is used cross-curricularly, to identify significant places in relation to our learning.

 History